-The study was carried out amongst 400 dog owners in Colorado USA who were each given a 42 item questionnaire that required them to fill in details about their dog's age, health and behaviour.
+The study was carried out among 400 dog owners in Colorado USA who were each given a 42 item questionnaire that required them to fill in details about their dog's age, health and behavior.

 The researchers took 2 photographs of each dog and used the criteria that the dogs had to be below 4 years of age as older dogs would should show greyness due to simply natural ageing.
-Dogs with light coloured fur were also excluded as greyness in lighter coloured dogs may be more difficult to ascertain.
+Dogs with light colored fur were also excluded as greyness in lighter colored dogs may be more difficult to ascertain.

 To help ascertain the dog's anxiety levels the researchers then went on to ask questions regarding the dog's behaviour (destroying things when left alone, nervous around people etc) and impulsivity (jumping up at people, hyperactivity, ability to stay calm/focus etc).

-After the photo's of the dogs were independently analysed and the behavioural information was studied the findings proved interesting and included:
+After the photo's of the dogs were independently analysed and the behavioral information was studied the findings proved interesting and included: